TomekoYT/TrueToggleSprint/README.md

 ### Toggle Sprint
 - Use a keybind to toggle sprint
-- Customize Text, Color, Text Shadow, Position
+- Customize Text, Color, Text Shadow, Position, Scale